 Will my child need to go to hospital to have grommets inserted?

 Yes, your child will need to be in hospital to have the grommets inserted, as a tiny cut is made in the eardrum under a general anaesthetic.
 It is a day-stay procedure.
-Sometimes the adenoids are also removed to improve the drainage of the Eustachian tube at the same time.
+Sometimes the adenoids are also removed to improve the drainage of the Eustachian tube.
 This is still a day-stay surgery.
 Your doctor will discuss with you whether this may be needed.

 The hospital will contact you to advise you on what time your child needs to arrive at the hospital; from what time you need to fast your child and what you need to bring along for your stay.

-Before the operation commences your child will be given an anaesthetic to put them into a deep sleep so that they will not feel any discomfort during the procedure.
+Before the operation begins, your child will be given an anaesthetic to put them into a deep sleep so that they will not feel any discomfort during the procedure.

 After the surgery your child will be able to go home within a few hours.
-This will be decided upon once the child has woken.
+This will be decided once your child has woken.